The Ultimate Staycation Road Trip in Devon and Cornwall

 Cotehele National Trust

-I am very lucky to have Cotehele National Trust only minutes from where I live in Cornwall and I absolutely adore it.
-All National Trust properties to me are worth visiting as they are beautifully maintained and often in the most picturesque locations.
-Cotehele not only has a stunning medieval manor house that you can visit but their gardens are exquisite.
-There is a public footpath that runs through the estate so you can even visit the area without being a member.
+I am very lucky to have Cotehele National Trust only minutes from where I live in Cornwall, and I absolutely adore it.
+All National Trust properties are worth visiting as they are beautifully maintained and often in the most picturesque locations.
+Cotehele not only has a stunning medieval manor house that you can visit, but its gardens are exquisite.
+There is a public footpath that runs through the estate, so you can even visit the area without being a member.
 The best walk goes from Cotehele to Calstock with wonderful views of the River Tamar.
-Bring a picnic blanket and sit on the river’s edge at Cotehele Quay followed by a country walk.
+Bring a picnic blanket and sit on the river’s edge at Cotehele Quay, followed by a country walk.
 The ultimate staycation in Devon and Cornwall spot.

-Stay: As Cotehele is located in the countryside I would make the most of the location and choose somewhere to stay close by.
-Maybe in a unique countryside Air BnB.
-Alternatively, you could stay in the nearby beautiful town of Tavistock who offer boutique hotels.
+Where to Stay: As Cotehele is located in the countryside, I would make the most of the location and choose somewhere to stay close by.
+Maybe in a unique countryside Airbnb.
+Alternatively, you could stay in the nearby beautiful town of Tavistock, who offer boutique hotels.

-Eat: Stop for a picnic on Cotehele quay or head for a pub lunch in Calstock at the Tamar Inn.
+Where to Eat: Stop for a picnic on Cotehele Quay or head for a pub lunch in Calstock at the Tamar Inn.

 Locations to visit nearby: Tavistock, Plymouth, Whitsands.